 Looking for the best binocular tripod adapter – so that you can rest your arms and steady the image when using your binos?
 This guide will tell you what to look out for, show you the best models, and help you get the one you choose at the best price.

-In times of mass lockdowns it isn’t surprising that there’s been a boom in the sales of binoculars and telescopes, both providing a means of distraction and escape.
-For weightier, higher powered binoculars, however, the traditional practice of hand holding them or even using a binocular harness can literally become wearing over time – particularly for those studying wildlife or gazing at the stars for extended periods.
+With lockdowns behind us and people wanting to explore more of their surroundings like never before, it isn’t surprising that there’s been a boom in the sales of binoculars and telescopes, both providing a means of distraction and escape.
+For weightier, higher-powered binoculars, however, the traditional practice of hand-holding them or even using a binocular harness can literally become wearing over time, particularly for those studying wildlife or gazing at the stars for extended periods.

-Also, for keen seafarers, we've just published a brand new guide to the best marine binoculars.
+Also, for keen seafarers, we suggest taking a look at our best marine binoculars.

 In short, there is a solution available in most cases, which we’re exploring in more detail below.
 If you have got a screw thread then there are multiple options, while if you haven’t that at least allows you to focus in on the strap/clamp type options, helpfully narrowing the search.

 So without further ado let’s explore the best tripod adapters for binoculars you can currently buy…

 An elegant-looking binocular tripod adapter from a known brand – Celestron, in this instance – the device offers compatibility with most roof and porro prism type binoculars and attaches to any pair already equipped with a standard 1/4-inch screw hole.
 At 11cm in height and weighing just 90g, it’s also a solution that can be dropped into any jacket pocket or kit bag, for retrieval when needed.
 The base of the adapter is also threaded, therefore allowing it to be attached to the top plate of the tripod in use.
 A sturdy metal build should ensure this option withstands plenty of use.
 Attached and detached by hand, no specialist tools are required.